Insurance Premiums

 Overview

-On the flip side, as premiums are increased, supply and demand would dictate that there is less demand for any given contract, especially in the presence of competitors.
+On the flip side, as premiums are increased, supply and demand would dictate that there is less demand for any given policy, especially in the presence of competitors.
 This creates a difficult balancing act for insurance companies.

 Pure Premium

-A pure premium is one that
+A pure premium (sometimes called an equivalence premium) is one that

 {% \pi = \mathbb{E}(X) %}